Atlanta Boy Choir

-Other notable places where the choir has performed include St. Peter's Basilica in Rome, the White House in Washington, DC, St. Paul's Cathedral in London, Notre Dame Cathedral in Paris, the Kennedy Center in Washington DC, the Great Hall of the Philharmonic in St. Petersburg, and Westminster Abbey in London.
+Other places where the choir has performed include St. Peter's Basilica in Rome, the White House in Washington, DC, St. Paul's Cathedraland Westminster Abbey in London, Notre Dame Cathedral in Paris, the Kennedy Center in Washington DC, and the Great Hall of the Philharmonic in St. Petersburg.

 History

-In 1946, the Atlanta Boy Choir was founded as part of the music program for the Atlanta City School System in 1946.
+The Atlanta Boy Choir was founded as part of the music program for the Atlanta City School System in 1946.
 That early boy choir gave annual concerts locally and was composed of boys with unchanged voices.
 In 1953, another boy choir, known as the Atlanta Boy Choir was founded by George Crawford.
 That choir met at a local church.
 When Mr. Crawford relocated to Alabama, parents of the members of that early choir formed a new choir and chose Fletcher Wolfe as the founding director.
 That choir was legally incorporated as the Atlanta Boy Choir, Inc., in November 1959.